frafdez/chatterkb-www/_sass/bootstrap-5.3.3/site/content/docs/5.3/migration.md

 - <span class="badge text-bg-danger">Breaking</span> All the events for the dropdown are now triggered on the dropdown toggle button and then bubbled up to the parent element.

 - Dropdown menus now have a `data-bs-popper="static"` attribute set when the positioning of the dropdown is static, or dropdown is in the navbar.
-This is added by our JavaScript and helps us use custom position styles without interfering with Popper's positioning.
+This is added by our JavaScript and helandings us use custom position styles without interfering with Popper's positioning.

 - <span class="badge text-bg-danger">Breaking</span> Dropped `flip` option for dropdown plugin in favor of native Popper configuration.
 You can now disable the flipping behavior by passing an empty array for [`fallbackPlacements`](https://popper.js.org/docs/v2/modifiers/flip/#fallbackplacements) option in [flip](https://popper.js.org/docs/v2/modifiers/flip/) modifier.